A concluding example & story

 In fact, one of the big lessons Casey learned this year was: a bespoke book is not about what an artist considers best, it’s about what the customer likes and enjoys.
 Give that an artist’s touch, and you get something extraordinary.

-Books with a history were a great hit with tourists who liked to start a book’s journey here in Blue Meadows, and others who liked to let a book pass through here.
+Books with a history were a great hit with tourists.
+Some liked to start a book’s journey in Blue Meadows, while others liked to let a book pass through here.

 By now Casey even bought back books with a history, because there was a steady demand by people who loved to buy books that already had a history.